 Any student who leaves school during the day must have parental permission.
-A medical excuse is required from the doctor (within 3 days) in order for the absence to be excused.
+A student is allowed ten (10) early dismissals throughout the school year.
+After ten (10) early dismissals, a medical excuse is required from the doctor (within 3 days) in order for the time to be excused.